 The industrial zone is located near the Leoš Janáček International Airport, which is the largest regional airport in the Czech Republic with regular domestic and international traffic.
 The airport operates regular and charter flights, including cargo transportation.
 The airport is equipped for the handling of air cargo and it has its own storage facilities.
-In 2020, a regular Ostrava – Warsaw line and a temporary Ostrava – Prague line were added.
-Both are operated by LOT Polish Airlines.
-There is also a new air cargo line which connected Ostrava with Cologne (operated by DHL company) Leipzig (operated by UPS) and Asia (operated by EGT Express).
+At present, there is a regular Ostrava – London line which is operated by the company Ryanair.
+There are also air cargo lines that connected Ostrava with Cologne (operated by DHL company) Leipzig (operated by UPS) and Asia (operated by EGT Express).
 From March 2022, passengers will be able to use the renewed regular Ostrava – Warsaw line again.
 It will be operated by LOT Polish Airlines.

 The area has a railway line that connects the airport with the municipality of Sedlnice, which then runs further to Studénka where it connects to the main railway corridor between Ostrava and Prague or Brno.
 There is a roofed terminal building, which is connected to the airport check-in hall by a covered corridor.
 Therefore, the passengers can get from the train to the airport without worrying about rain.
 The rail connection may also be used by investors from the development site.

-A railway terminal with gantry cranes will be built in the Ostrava Multimodal Airport Park area in the near future (building permit is already issued), and the railway siding will be able to accommodate trains up to 700 metres long.
+A railway terminal with gantry cranes will be built in the Ostrava Multimodal Airport Park area in the near future (construction was launched in September 2021), and the railway siding will be able to accommodate trains up to 700 metres long.

-The area is directly connected to the I48 highway (450 m; however, the road will moved closer to the industrial zone, the new distance being about 100 m), the D48 motorway (2 km) and the D1 motorway (8.5 km).
+The area is directly connected to the I48 highway (450 m; however, the road will be moved closer to the industrial zone, the new distance is about 100 m), the D48 motorway (2 km) and the D1 motorway (8.5 km).

 The zone is also accessible by public transport (Ostrava city transport system and regional transport system).
 There are several dozen connections providing daily transport to and from the zone.
 Bus stops were also built at the Mahle Behr and Hyundai Mobis plants.